Category Archives: Daily Prayer

 The merits of our Lord’s Cross and Resurrection have infinite value before the Father, and that for all time and eternity.
 These merits are never diminished, much as they are graciously poured out upon all souls.
 (See: Catechism of Catholic Church, 1476-1477)

-We have access to Christ’s infinite merits through the Church, the Sacraments, and through prayer.
+We have access to Christ’s infinite merits through the gift of faith, through the Sacraments, and through the gift of prayer.

 Our Lord Jesus also chose to open the floodgates, to pour out His infinite merits, His Divine Mercy, especially at three o’clock, the holy hour of His sacred death on the Cross: